MrFusion3000/Calculator/README.md

 # Calculator

-Excercise 1 in C# - Simple Calculator for the Console.
+Exercise 1 in C# - Simple Calculator for the Console.